52North/ConnectinGEO/README.md

 ### Using a Pre-filled Database

 For this example, we use the pre-configured **52north/sos-configured** docker image.
-A database with some sample data is available as the **52north/postgres-sos-db-samples** docker image.
+A database with some sample data is available as the **52north/sos-example-postgres** docker image.
 Execute the following docker commands:

+1. Start the postgres container:
-1. `docker run --name sos-example-postgres -p 5432:5432 52north/sos-example-postgres:1.0.0`
+`docker run --name sos-example-postgres -p 5432:5432 52north/sos-example-postgres:1.0.0`
-1. Run the **sos** docker image and let it use the localhost's network:
+1. Run the **sos-configured** docker image:
 `docker run --link sos-example-postgres:postgres -p 8080:8080 52north/sos-configured:4.3.7`